AbsaOSS/pramen/README.md

 in the Databricks job and hacking some configuration (configuring `spark.master` for the Pramen-Py Spark application).
 But this would leave the job without access to Unity Catalog and some other
 Databricks features.

 Instead, Pramen can be configured to submit Pramen-Py jobs to Databricks using a REST API.
-Pramen will submit a one-time transient job run.

 ```hocon
 pramen.py {